eadaianne/eadaianne/README.md

 👋 Hi, I’m @eadaianne (Ester Adaianne)!
-I'm brazilian, 20yo, currently enrolled in the Software Engineering course at university.
+I'm brazilian, 23yo, currently enrolled in the Software Engineering course at university.

-🌱 I’m currently studying hard to become a skilled web developer.
-Some of the technologies I've been studying are: HTML, CSS, JavaScript, and Java, Kotlin.
+🌱 I’m currently studying hard to become a skilled software engineer.

 💞️ I’m looking to collaborate on projects that can help me improve my skills as a web developer.